dcunited001/dcunited001.github.io/_posts/2016-10-23-metamodernism-and-retromodernism-wellsprings-of-art-and-culture.md

 In other essays, I have discussed the importance of semiotics in expanding consciousness as critical to developing our mind's ability to abstract ideas, generally.
-That is, IMO the degree of our consciousness is measured by the expanse of symbols a being can communicate with and by it's skill in reconstituting those signs and symbols into peer-to-peer micro-languages.
+That is, the degree of our consciousness is measured by the expanse of symbols a being can communicate with and by it's skill in reconstituting those signs and symbols into peer-to-peer micro-languages.
 That's what is meant by "having a connection" with someone.
 They understand you and your actions in a way that can be only established by contact, listening and a true emotional connection.

 If this is so and the degree of consciousness is measured by the expanse of symbols a being can communicate with, both those it